rvvind/Studio-in-the-Cloud/Distributed Rendering.md

 ### How It Works:
 1. **Job Submission**: The user submits a rendering job to the render farm through a rendering software or a farm management system.
-2. **[[Job Distribution|Job Distribution]]**: The farm management software breaks down the rendering job into smaller tasks and distributes these tasks to available nodes in the farm.
+2. **[Job Distribution](/Studio-in-the-Cloud/Job Distribution)**: The farm management software breaks down the rendering job into smaller tasks and distributes these tasks to available nodes in the farm.
-3. **[[Rendering on Nodes|Rendering]]**: Each node processes its assigned task.
+3. **[Rendering](/Studio-in-the-Cloud/Rendering on Nodes)**: Each node processes its assigned task.
 These tasks can be individual frames in an animation, sections of a single image, or elements of a simulation.
-4. **[[Aggregation Process|Aggregation]]**: Once all nodes complete their tasks, the results are collected and combined to form the final output.
+4. **[Aggregation](/Studio-in-the-Cloud/Aggregation Process)**: Once all nodes complete their tasks, the results are collected and combined to form the final output.

 ```mermaid
 sequenceDiagram